14islands/iscroll-floating-headers/README.md

 ### HTML
 Create a normal HTML list for your content and wrap it in a container.

-Add the style class "i4-ui-list" to the scroll container to enable the default style.
+Add the style class `i4-ui-list` to the scroll container to enable the default style.
 The default style assumes you have an unordered list.

-Add `<header> elements in your list where you want floating headers.
+Add `<header>` elements in your list where you want floating headers.

 ```html
 <div id="myList" class="i4-ui-list">